Nijnxw/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:memo: You must navigate to the tutorial lesson page through `viewlsn` before this command can be used.
+:warning: **Warning:** You must navigate to the tutorial lesson page through `viewlsn` before this command can be used.

 </div>